mtkennerly/ludusavi/README.md

 * Backing up saves from the Windows registry.
 * CLI mode.

+## Usage
+### Backup mode
+* This is the default mode when you open the program.
+* You can press `preview` to see what the backup will include, without actually performing it.
+* You can press `back up` to perform the backup for real.
+  * If the target folder already exists, it will be deleted first, then recreated.
+  * Within the target folder, for every game with data to back up, a subfolder will be created with the game's name encoded as base 64.
+    For example, files for `Celeste` would go into a folder named `Q2VsZXN0ZQ==`.
+  * Within each game's folder, any relevant files will be stored with their name as the base 64 encoding of the full path to the original file.
+    For example, `D:/Steam/steamapps/common/Celeste/Saves/0.celeste` would be
+    backed up as `RDovU3RlYW0vc3RlYW1hcHBzL2NvbW1vbi9DZWxlc3RlL1NhdmVzLzAuY2VsZXN0ZQ==`.
+* By default, no roots are configured.
+Roots are folders that Ludusavi can check for additional game data.
+You can click `add root` and configure as many as you need, along with its type:
+  * For a Steam root, this should be the folder containing the `steamapps` and `userdata` subdirectories.
+Here are some common/standard locations, if you haven't chosen a custom place:
+    * Windows: `C:/Program Files (x86)/Steam`
+    * Linux: `~/.steam/steam`
+  * For the "other" root type, it should be a folder whose direct children are individual games.
+For example, in the Epic Games store, this would be what you choose as the "install location" for your games (e.g., if you choose `D:/Epic` and it creates a subfolder for `D:/Epic/Celeste`, then the root would be `D:/Epic`).

+### Restore mode
+* Switch to restore mode by clicking the `=> restore` button.
+* You can press `preview` to see what the restore will include, without actually performing it.
+* You can press `restore` to perform the restore for real.
+  * For all the files in the source directory, they will be decoded as base 64 to get the target path and then copied to that location.
+Any necessary parent directories will be created as well before the copy, but if the directories already exist, their current files will be left alone (other than overwriting the ones that are being restored from the backup).

 ## Comparison with other tools
 There are other excellent backup tools available, but not a singular cross-platform and cross-store solution: